exograph/exograph/docs/docs/postgres/operations/mutations.md

 ## Deleting data

 To delete a single entity by its primary key, Exograph offers the `delete<EntityType>` mutation, which takes the primary key as an argument.
-To delete multiple entities, Exograph offers the `delete<PluralizedEntityName>` mutation, which takes a `where` argument to filter the entities to be deleted (it is the same `where` argument that is used to filter data in the queries in the [earlier section](queries.md#collection-query)).

 Given this mutation, you can delete a concert as follows: